 Alison Cox – Founder

-Alison Cox, PPRNCM, FRSA, OBE is the Founder and Chair of Trustees of The Commonwealth Resounds, and Head of Composition and Outreach at The Purcell School for Young Musicians.
+Alison Cox, PPRNCM, FRSA, OBE is the Founder and Chair of Trustees of The Commonwealth Resounds, the Head of Composition at the Purcell School for Young Musicians, and Director of The Purcell School’s Online Composition Academy.

 Alison studied composition at both graduate and postgraduate level at the Royal Northern College of Music from 1974-80, where she won a number of prizes and awards including the Royal Philharmonic Society Award for Composition.
 She also spent a year in Australia, working with young film makers at Australia’s National Film and TV School, supported by a grant from the Ralph Vaughan Williams Trust.